Eric Vökel Boutique Apartments – Amsterdam Suites – Modern, minimalist apartments a stone’s throw from Centraal Station.

 - Nearest Metro/Tram: Centraal Station.

-- Area: Central location next to the train tracks on a street behind Centraal Station; across the bridge from the Red Light District and the Medieval Centre.
+- Area: Central location next to the train tracks on a street behind Centraal Station; across the bridge from the Red Light District and the Medieval Center.
 Easy walking distance from many restaurants and bars, walkable to the historic canal ring.

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then walk for 7 minutes.

 - Handy to: Centraal Station, Medieval Center, Red Light District, Amsterdam Noord.